 |Begonia - Three Bedroom Deluxe Gite||Self Catering||Saturday||3||6||1||+ cot|

-Facilities include a 12 x 6m heated swimming pool, sun terraces with sun beds and parasols, badminton, boules, table tennis, table football, darts and children's playgrounds including a special area for under 6's and an adventure playground.
+On-site facilities include a 12 x 6m heated swimming pool, sunterraces with sun beds and parasols, badminton, boules, table tennis, table football, darts and children's playgrounds including a special area for under 6's and an adventure playground.

-Begonia is a 3 bedroom Gite and has been fully renovated by its owner to ensure a comfortable holiday home.
+Begonia is a 3 bedroom gite and has been fully renovated by its owners Margaret and Jim Baker to provide a comfortable holiday home.
 It has a shower room and 2 toilets and can sleep up to 6 people with a separate kitchen and a large living dining space.
-The Gite can accommodate an extra cot and or a folding bed to make the accommodation more flexible for families.
+The gite can accommodate an extra cot and or a folding bed to make the accommodation more flexible for families.

 Begonias changeover day is Saturday.
 Midweek lettings are possible except in high season.

-Begonia is our only Gite with a separate fully fitted kitchen with a 4 burner hob full oven and extractor, microwave, electric kettle and toaster and a fridge freezer.
+Begonia has a separate fully-fitted kitchen with a 4 burner hob, full oven and extractor, microwave, electric kettle, toaster and a fridge-freezer.
 There are french windows off the kitchen onto the terrace.

-The dining /living area has a large dining table seating 6 comfortably and has two french windows opening onto the paved terrace with magnificent scenic village views.
+The dining/living area has a large dining table seating 6 comfortably and has 2 french windows opening onto the paved terrace with magnificent scenic village views.

 A highchair is available on request.